Babcock Wyvil Court and Woofferton transmitting station

 A. Encompass Digital Media.

-Q. Who is Encompass?
+Q. What is Encompass?

 A. A large American company, with a turnover several times that of Babcock Media.
 It already owns operations around the globe, including in the UK.
 The sale is to Encompass Digital Media Inc. in the US, not to the UK-owned subsidiaries.

-Q. What is being sold?
+Q. What has been sold?

 Q. What about Babcock’s overseas operations eg Ascension Island?